Know the terms

 An individual with extensive computer skills used to breach security of companies for malicious purposes.

-A large number of compromised computers used to create and send spam or viruses, or flood a network with messages such as in a distributed denial of service attack.
+A large number of compromised computers unknowingly used to create and send spam or viruses, or flood a network with messages such as in a distributed denial of service (DDoS) attack.

 Command and control tools that allow hacker groups to manage huge numbers of compromised systems.

-A liability policy that insures against damage from cybercrime.
+A type of liability policy created to specially insure against damage from cybercrime.

 A technique used to analyze existing data for enhanced value.

-An attack to make an online service unavailable by overwhelming it with traffic from multiple compromised systems.
+A type of attack that makes an online service unavailable by overwhelming it with traffic from multiple compromised systems.

 The approach of using multiple layers of security to maintain protection after failure of a single security component.